Appsterdam/open/resources/FreeWorkspace.md

 ### Contact

 Any problems with the room or the building?
 Contact Anne van der Meij.
-He is the building manager for A Lab and can be found down the hall in Lab.003. anne@codum.nl
+He is the building manager for A-Lab and can be found down the hall in Lab.003. anne@codum.nl

 ```